jmcantrell/arch-bootstrap/README.md

 1. Change the directory to this repository
 1. Set required [environment](#environment) variables
 1. Prepare the environment: `source ./scripts/prepare`
+1. Optionally, localize the environment: `./scripts/localize`
-1. Run the installation script: `./scripts/install`
+1. Create and mount the system: `./scripts/create`
+1. Add packages and set up operating system: `./scripts/install`

 After installation, the system is left mounted for inspection or further configuration.